 To help in detecting emergency situations, when YAAC detects a station reporting emergency status, it will automatically pan the map to center on the reporting station and briefly display flashing red arrows pointing at the station.
 This will happen whenever a station is reporting emergency status in one of three ways:

-This big yellow circle identifies your Aloha range, which is the maximum range your station can be digipeated over RF without saturating the RF channel (i.e., reaching too many digipeaters).
+This big yellow circle identifies your Aloha range, which is the maximum distance your station can safely transmit directly over RF without saturating the RF channel (i.e., reaching too many digipeaters).
 It is a function of the station density (number of transmitting APRS stations) in your local vicinity on the same channel, the number of those stations that are digipeaters, and the number of other objects and items reported in your area on that channel.
 The Aloha range is drawn as a dashed yellow circle if your station has not heard enough other stations and objects to estimate the Aloha limit, or a solid circle at the Aloha limit.
 The Aloha limit is an approximation, based on assumptions about typical transmission rates for different types of stations, and assuming equal omnidirectional propagation; it does not use terrain data or actual transmission rates to adjust the calculated range.
 Note that if your PHG-estimated or actual range exceeds the solid Aloha circle, you may wish to lower your antenna or reduce your power output to prevent channel congestion.

 For further information, consult WB4APR's discussion on the subject at http://aprs.org/aloha.html.